Constraining black hole mimickers with gravitational wave observations: Inspiral waveforms for black hole mimickers

-We checked that various higher-order effects indeed lead to a small dephasing for the parameters we consider.
-In particular, we considered: i) the effects of the relative $1.5$PN [i.e., absolute $\mathcal{O}(v^{13})$] tidal tail term [Eqs.~(B8)--(B10) and~(B12) in Damour, Nagar, and Villain~\cite{2012PhRvD..85l3007D}]; ii) electric octupole tidal deformations [Eq.~(91) in Yagi~\cite{Yagi:2013sva}]; iii) magnetic quadrupole tidal deformations [Eq.~(6) in the erratum to Yagi~\cite{Yagi:2013sva} using the quasi-universal relation between the electric and magnetic quadrupole tidal deformabilities for irrotational stars from Eq.~(31) and Table~IX of~\cite{Gagnon-Bischoff:2017tnz} to give an order-of-magnitude estimate];\footnote{The fit from \cite{Gagnon-Bischoff:2017tnz} gives the same order of magnitude and sign of the magnetic quadrupole tidal deformability found for boson stars in~\cite{2017PhRvD..95h4014C}.
-See Eqs.~(6) and~(20c) in~\cite{Landry:2018bil} for the phase in terms of the magnetic quadrupole deformation quantity used in~\cite{Gagnon-Bischoff:2017tnz}.} iv) the leading order correction due to linearizing in the quadrupole tidal deformability [Eq.~(A5) in Hinderer~\emph{et al.}~\cite{Hinderer:2009ca}, with the corrections from the end of Appendix~B in Yagi~\cite{Yagi:2013sva}]; and v) the effects of horizon absorption in a binary of nonspinning black holes [calculated starting from Eq.~(11) in~\cite{Alvi:2001mx}]---this will be present in the waveform model, but the tidal heating effects for binaries of black hole mimickers are expected to be much smaller since their viscosities are expected to be much smaller than the effective viscosity of a black hole's horizon.
+Specifically, we checked that all but one of various higher-order effects indeed lead to a negligible dephasing for the parameters we consider.
+In particular, we considered: i) the effects of the relative $1.5$PN [i.e., $\mathcal{O}(v^{13})$ relative to Newtonian] tidal tail term [Eqs.~(B8)--(B10) and~(B12) in~\cite{2012PhRvD..85l3007D}~]; ii) the leading $\mathcal{O}(v^{14})$ effects of the electric octupole tidal deformations [Eq.~(91) in~\cite{Yagi:2013sva}~]; iii) the leading $\mathcal{O}(v^{12})$ magnetic quadrupole tidal deformations [Eq.~(6) in the erratum to~\cite{Yagi:2013sva} using the quasi-universal relation between the electric and magnetic quadrupole tidal deformabilities for irrotational stars from Eq.~(31) and Table~IX of~\cite{Gagnon-Bischoff:2017tnz} to give an order-of-magnitude estimate];\footnote{The fit from \cite{Gagnon-Bischoff:2017tnz} gives the same order of magnitude and sign of the magnetic quadrupole tidal deformability found for boson stars in~\cite{2017PhRvD..95h4014C}.
+See Eqs.~(6) and~(20c) in~\cite{Landry:2018bil} for the phase in terms of the magnetic quadrupole deformation quantity used in~\cite{Gagnon-Bischoff:2017tnz}.} iv) the leading order $\mathcal{O}(v^{20})$ correction due to linearizing in the quadrupole tidal deformability [Eq.~(A5) in~\cite{Hinderer:2009ca}, with the corrections from the end of Appendix~B in~\cite{Yagi:2013sva}~]; and v) the leading $\mathcal{O}(v^{8})$ effects of horizon absorption in a binary of nonspinning black holes [calculated starting from Eq.~(11) in~\cite{Alvi:2001mx}~].
+Horizon absorption effects will be present in the waveform model, due to its calibration to numerical relativity simulations of binary black holes.
+However, the tidal heating effects for binaries of black hole mimickers are expected to be much smaller than those for binaries of black holes, since the viscosities of black hole mimickers are expected to be much smaller than the effective viscosity of a black hole's horizon (see, e.g., the discussion for neutron stars in~\cite{Datta:2020gem}).